mlubinsky/mlubinsky.github.com/grafana/README.md

 for services exposing http requests counters

 ### Labels

+Labels are key-value pairs associated with time series that, in addition to the metric name, uniquely identify them.

 As there is likely to be multiple services exposing the same http_requests_total metric, labels can be added to each data point to specify which service this counter applies to:
 ```
 # Request counter for the User Directory service
 http_requests_total{service="users-directory"}